Skip to main content

 SLAC Duo two-step authentication user guide

-The DOE and all other major federal departments received a mandate to implement heightened security across their systems and networks.
+The DOE and all other major federal departments have received mandates to implement heightened security across their systems and networks.
 In 2016, Duo multi-factor authentication was introduced at the lab to increase the security of devices and data on the SLAC network.
 Initially, this was required for those who had access to moderate-level data and to protect sensitive information.
-Over the years, it has been expanded to SLAC and Stanford applications such as Stanford Access, PeopleSoft, Outlook Web Access, remote access to the SLAC network via VPN or Citrix, and the list keeps expanding.
+Over the years, the list of covered services has been expanded to include many SLAC and Stanford applications and more recently to include access to the desktop on SLAC endpoints.

 Some SLAC people have more than one computing account.
-All of those accounts will need some form of multi-factor authentication, either Duo or PIV / PIV-I.
+All of those accounts will need some form of multi-factor authentication, either Duo or a PIV (Personal Identity Verification) smartcard.

-Two-step authentication combines two independent kinds of credentials: something you know (e.g., a username and password), and something you possess - either a smartphone app or a security token.
-Verifying your identity using a second step (sometimes called a second factor) prevents anyone but you from logging in, even if they know your password.
+Two-step authentication combines two independent kinds of credentials, usually consisting of something you know (e.g., a username and password), and something you possess - either the Duo smartphone app or a hardware security token.
+Verifying your identity using a second step (sometimes called a second factor) makes it greatly more difficult for anyone but you to use your credentials, even if they discover your password.

 Smartphones via the Duo App

-The Duo smartphone app is the most secure approach, and by far the most convenient.
+The Duo smartphone app is the most convenient way to leverage Duo multifactor.
 We encourage users to select this method.
-Even if you have not very reliable WiFi or a cell data connection, the app has a passcode generator feature that will work.
+Even if you do not have a very reliable Wi-Fi or a cell data connection at all times, the app has a passcode generator feature that will work when a push is not available.

 Download Duo Mobile app for iOS